 The dictionary defines Debits and Credits, for the bookkeeping system, as Debits ‘being those entries recorded on the left side’ and Credits ‘being those entries recorded on the right’ side.
 Now some people are comfortable with this definition and after learning all the other rules and axioms of bookkeeping, go on to become very good bookkeepers.

-However, there are others that want to know more about this concept of Debits and Credits so that they can apply them in a more meaningful way.
+However, there are others that want to know more about this basic accounting concept of Debits and Credits so that they can apply them in a more meaningful way.
 If you are in the latter group, then this Knol is for you.
 It will also make it clear that “while rules must be learnt, at some stage the reason for them must be made clear; if this is not done it has little educative value” (Russel, B. (1924) Economic Individualism.
 Cambridge.
 On Education)

 Before proceeding, it would be very useful for both the rule-learning and concept-understanding bookkeeping students to learn ‘off by heart’ the table given below and to also have a solid understanding of the definition of each account group used in the bookkeeping/accounting process.